leanix/vsm-discovery-github-action/README.md

 **Recommendation:** Use the default so that all the services in the same organisation are grouped under the same source in VSM.
 Only override if you know what you are doing!

 #### `source-instance`
 The individual instance within the source system.
-By default GitHub organisation same is picked.
+By default GitHub organisation name is picked.

 **Default:** Organisation name, example: leanix